Industrial Engineering and Operations Research

 Normative Time to Advancement

 Step II: After passing the preliminary or entrance exam, students prepare for their PhD oral qualifying examination.
-This step lasts one to two years.
+This step lasts one to one and a half years.
 With the successful passing of the orals, students are advanced to candidacy for the PhD degree.

 Normative Time in Candidacy